Four Freedoms Park Roosevelt Island | A Peaceful NYC Escape

 If you ever feel like the city is a little too much, grab your book, your camera and head to Roosevelt Island.
 Between the history, the skyline, and the peace, it’s one of the best-kept secrets in New York.

-Plan your visit: https://www.fdrfourfreedomspark.org
+Plan your visit:

-All photos by Cleo Vivas-Rojas
+All photographs by Cleo Vivas-Rojas

 Leave a Reply